unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

 ## Overview

 The Gateway Device Client (GDC) can be referred to as the protocol layer of the gateway.
 It is a python package that can be used as a common entry point for all requests to Exosite.
-Though other Exosite API libraries exist, GDC is used by Gateway Engine and other Exosite gateway technologies to format and process all Exosite API requests.
+Though other Exosite API libraries exist, GDC is used by ExositeReady™ Gateway Engine (GWE) and other Exosite gateway technologies to format and process all Exosite API requests.
 The GDC library has a few features that make it extremely useful for development, debugging, and telemetry purposes.

 ### Response Handlers